Baden-Powell grave: Background

 Baden-Powell, who knew and liked Kenya, decided to start wintering in Nyeri at the Outspan Hotel of his friend, Eric Sherbrooke Walker.
-He chose Kenya as his last home because of favorable climate and the political situation in Europe.
+He chose Kenya as his last home because of the favorable climate and the political situation in Europe.
 Baden-Powell knew his health was failing and planned accordingly.
 He said, "I'd rather die in Africa, where my heart is, than anywhere".
 His will stipulated that he was to be buried in Nyeri, eschewing the tomb allotted to him in Westminster Abbey.
 He left final letters for Scouts and Scouters, and made plans for his burial.

 His death was world-wide news.
 Speaking for Canada, Prime Minister MacKenzie King called it, "a loss which will be felt throughout the civilized world".
 He also said, "The Boy Scout movement will in itself be his enduring memorial".
 Baden-Powell was given a military funeral with a procession.
 He was buried in St. Peter's Cemetery in the Wajee Nature Park.

 When Baden-Powell's wife, Olave, died on 25 June 1977, she was cremated and her ashes taken to Kenya for interment at the Baden-Powell gravesite.
 A memorial service was subsequently held for them in Westminster Abbey.
 The memorial stone is in the south aisle of the nave of Westminster Abbey, against the screen of St George’s chapel and was unveiled on 12 February 1981.